nftyte/optimint/README.md

 ### Limitations

 - Total supply should be limited based on the `ERC721Inventory.BALANCE_BITSIZE` setting.
 For example, if it's set to `16`, then supply should be limited to `type(uint16).max`.
+The `ERC721Supply` extension is provided to enforce this limitation, and its `_maxSupply` method can be overridden to enforce a lower one.
 - The maximum number of tokens a single address can mint is limited based on `ERC721Inventory.SLOTS_PER_INVENTORY`.
 It's set to `232` by default, but may change when updating other settings.
-You can enforce a lower limit by overriding `ERC721._maxMintBalance()`.
+You can enforce a lower limit by overriding `ERC721._maxMintBalance`.
 - Enumerability isn't trivial.

 ### Enumerability

-This repo also includes an `ERC721Enumerable` implementation that can be used to provide on-chain enumerability.
-While most interactions remain unaffected, gas usage is a little higher for mint, and very close to that of ERC721A.
+This repo includes an `ERC721Enumerable` implementation that can be used to provide on-chain enumerability.
+While most interactions remain unaffected, gas usage on mint is a little higher than ERC721A's.
 See [benchmarks](./benchmarks.md) for more details.

 ## Benchmarks